-Sometimes you need a set up for your IT, telecom/Datacom, audio/video or networking equipment, but you don't have enough space to employ a dedicated server room.
+Sometimes you need a set up for your IT, telecom/datacom, audio/video or networking equipment, but you don't have enough space to employ a dedicated server room.
 For such limited space environments, you may want to consider a wall mount rack.
-This is a great solution for any IT closet, small office, or music studio.
+This is a great solution for any IT closet, small office or music studio.

 Swing out style racks allow you to access your rackmount components conveniently.
 The swinging hinge lets you access both the front and rear of network components without having to move the rack or uninstall any of the components within.
 The downside is that due to having less structural rigidity than standard fixed racks, swing out racks often have less load capacity.
 Swing out racks typically max out around 150 lbs. of equipment, while certain fixed wall mount racks can manage up to 300 lbs. or more.

 A sliding rack is basically a rack on a shelf that slides out to allow you to access components.
-These are especially useful in home theater set-ups, and they can fit on both walls and within entertainment centers.
+These are especially useful for in home theater set-ups, and they can fit on both walls and within entertainment centers.
 Many slide examples also rotate once extended to allow for easier access to components.
-The downside is that they can be quite pricey when compared to other wall mountable units.
+The downside is they can be quite pricey when compared to other wall mountable units.

 Hinged wall mounted panels and brackets streamline the design to eliminate the full rack set-up entirely, making them excellent for space-saving applications.
 However, they are only typically capable of handling shallow, smaller rack mount components such as lacer bars or patch panels.
 Their load capacity is usually below that of even pivot racks, due to their small size and lack of full-rack stability.